cobwebch/externalimport_tut/Documentation/EmployeesImport/Employees/Index.rst

    mapping function will build a hash table relating the external primary keys from the departments table ("code" column) to the internal primary keys ("uid" column).
-This hash table is then used to find out the foreign keys for the fe\_users.
+This hash table is then used to find out the foreign keys for the :code:`fe_users`.

 One more operation happens during the import process, but is not visible in the TCA.
-In the ext\_localconf.php file, we make use of the "insertPreProcess" hook:
+In the :file:`ext_localconf.php` file, we make use of the "insertPreProcess" hook:

 .. code-block:: php